-UAL is the assembler syntax that is used by the A32 and T32 instruction sets.
-A64 assembly language is the assembler syntax that is used by the A64 instruction set.
+UAL is the assembler syntax used by the A32 and T32 instruction sets.
+A64 assembly language is the assembler syntax used by the A64 instruction set.

 UAL in ARMv8 is unchanged from ARMv7.

-The general statement format and operand order of A64 assemblylanguage is the same as UAL, but there are some differences betweenthem.
-The following table describes themain differences:
+The general statement format and operand order of A64 assembly language is the same as that of UAL, but there are some differences between them.
+Table 8 describes the main differences:

 Apart from the